Control File Attributes

-The control file contains metadata describing properties and relationships of the package, such as its name, version, type, and dependencies.
+A control file is a text file without an extension that contains metadata describing properties and relationships of the package, such as its name, version, type, and dependencies.
 Both File packages and WinInst packages require a control file.
 Package Manager generates the package according to the metadata in the control file.
-The control file is a text file without an extension.

 |Attribute Name